AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ## Series Managing

-Along with managing series data, chart's series can be adjusted too.
+Along with manipulating series data, chart's series can be adjusted too.
 Let's take a closer look at ways of controlling chart's series.

 ### Adding Series